 Blockchain technology is known for its security aiding facilities, but there are a number of technology empowered eCommerce startups which are taking Blockchain benefits beyond safeguarding your system data and customers’ credentials.

-Blockchain mobile application development companies across the globe are now exploring how decentralized technology can power international commerce, retailer reputation management, lower ubiquitous fees, and even reinvent the loyalty programs.
-Here are some startups defining Blockchain technology usage in retail and ecommerce industries.
+Blockchain development service companies across the globe are now exploring how decentralized technology can power international commerce, retailer reputation management, lower ubiquitous fees, and even reinvent the loyalty programs.
+Here are some startups defining Blockchain technology usage in retail and eCommerce industries.

 It is a Blockchain powered global buying platform which looks into cross-border eCommerce and end-to-end crypto shopping.
-The platform enables users to buy items from several online marketplaces in China and USA, while using crypto as tender.
+The platform enables users to buy items from several online marketplaces in China and the US, while using crypto as a tender.